Carrots and parsnips roasted with honey are tasty, pretty, and healthy.

-Parsnips also provide a wealth of minerals, contributing decent amounts of calcium, magnesium, and phosphorous as well as small amounts of iron and zinc.
-Eating parsnips helps you meet the Daily Recommended Intakes (DRIs) of potassium, selenium, copper, and manganese.
+Parsnips have a wealth of minerals, with decent amounts of calcium, magnesium, and phosphorous and small amounts of iron and zinc.
+Eating parsnips helps you meet the Daily Recommended Intakes (DRIs) for potassium, selenium, copper, and manganese.

 In addition, parsnips contain more manganese than carrots, a mineral that helps create superoxide dismutase (SOD), an important antioxidant enzyme that helps protect your body from damaging free radicals.